Tornado outbreak sequence of April 1996

-The Tornado outbreak sequence of April 1996 was a series of tornado outbreaks that occurred over a three-day period between April 19 to April 21, 1996, across a large area of eastern North America.
-A total of 118 tornadoes broke out in the Great Lakes, Midwest and Southeast region over the three-day period, killing six people and becoming the most notable outbreak of the year.
+The Tornado outbreak sequence of April 1996 was a series of tornado outbreaks that occurred across a large area of eastern North America over a three-day period between April 19 and April 21, 1996.
+A total of 118 tornadoes touched down in the Great Lakes, Midwest and Southeast region over the three-day period, killing six people and becoming the most notable outbreaks of the year.

 The 19th was the most prolific tornado outbreak in Illinois history with 33 tornadoes touching down across the state, breaking the old record of 25 set on August 10, 1974.
-This outbreak can also be compared to the May 2004 tornado outbreak sequence as it was a very huge, deep and vigorous system.
-The same system produced tornadoes in Ontario on the 20th; and destructive tornadoes also occurred in Oklahoma, Arkansas and Texas on the 21st.
+This outbreak can also be compared to the May 2004 tornado outbreak sequence as it was a very large, deep, and vigorous system.
+The same system produced tornadoes in Ontario on the 20th and destructive tornadoes in Oklahoma, Arkansas, and Texas on the 21st.

 Meteorological synopsis

 April 19

 The outbreak occurred when the warm front of a deep storm system moved north and east out of Missouri.
 April 19 started off cool and skies were overcast ahead of the warm front.
 Meteorologists were trying to figure out if the warm front would move into Illinois that afternoon.
 As the day wore on, temperatures warmed, dew points rose, and thunderstorms started to explode in Iowa during the mid-afternoon hours.
 Although there were some doubts on specifics, the potential significance of the outbreak was rather foreseeable, with storm chasers traveling from the Great Plains and the Storm Prediction Center issuing a high risk early on.